Home

 Interference Problems

 Electrical interference (impulse noise) can cause serious TV reception problems especially with a loft aerial installation.
 This type of interference emanates from electrical appliances around your home such as the central heating thermostat, light switches and fridge freezers.
-It results in Freeview picture break-up problems, often resulting in the picture freezing.
+It can result in Freeview picture break-up problems, often resulting in the picture freezing.

-Best Aerials to Reduce Ghosting (Multipath Reception)
+Best Aerials to Reduce Multipath Reception

 Improve TV Reception